GFirmer/Chem-Ed-Doctorate/README.md

 <h3>Nanosonic stories</h3>

-<p>We are researching ways to communicate science through sound.
-Watch this space!</p>
+<p>We are researching ways to communicate fundamental chemistry concepts through sound.
+Listen to our first four sonaphors below:</p>

 [Sounding out science: the sonaphor and electronic sound design as a learning tool in secondary science](https://github.com/alintheopen/SCOPE/milestone/2)